zhenjia2017/RDUKG/README.md

   -    Put the MKG dump in the */path/to/graph.dump/* for your configuration.

-  -    Input the URL **http://localhost:7474** in your browser to confirm if the Neo4j service is running and accessible.
+  To confirm if the Neo4j service is running and accessible, input the URL ** http://localhost:7474 ** in your browser.

 ## MKG Usage Examples

-We provide a script **[DrugReview.py](mkg_usage/DrugReview.py)** showing how to connect and retrieve the MKG to verify patient's medication safety based on rules as use cases.
+We provide a script **[DrugReview.py](mkg_usage/DrugReview.py)** that shows how to connect to and retrieve the MKG to verify a patient's medication safety based on rules and use cases.
  - Requirement: `py2neo` package.
      ```
      pip install py2neo
      ```

 - `query_database` function: call the run method on the graph object to execute a query in the MKG.
-The query statement is written in Cypher, which is a declarative graph query language used by Neo4j.
+The query statement is written in Cypher, a declarative graph query language used by Neo4j.

-- `drug_interactions` function: check for potential interactions between a set of drugs that a patient might be taking by using the DDI knowledge in the MKG.
+- `drug_interactions` function: check for potential interactions between a set of drugs a patient might take by using the DDI knowledge in the MKG.

-- `allergy_review` function: check if there are any allergens in the drugs a user is taking.
+- `allergy_review` function: check for any allergens in the drugs a user takes.

 -  `adverse_reaction_review` function: check for potential adverse reactions that a user might experience based on the drugs they are taking and a disease that they are suffering.

--  `duplicate_drug_review` function: check for potential duplicate or overlapping ingredients between different medications that a user might be taking.
+-  `duplicate_drug_review` function: check for potential duplicate or overlapping ingredients between different medications a user might be taking.

 -  `contraindication_review` function: check for contraindications between a list of drugs that a patient is taking and a specified disease.

--  `age_review` function: review whether the drugs a patient is taking are suitable for their age.
+-  `age_review` function: review whether the drugs a patient takes suit their age.

--  `special_population_review`: review whether the drugs a patient is taking are suitable for special populations, such as pregnant women, children, elderly people, or those with specific medical conditions.
+-  `special_population_review`: review whether the drugs a patient takes suit special populations, such as pregnant women, children, elderly people, or those with specific medical conditions.

 -  `method_review` function: review whether the methods for the drugs a patient is taking are correct.